English Proficiency for Teaching Assistantships

 ENGLISH LANGUAGE PROFICIENCY REQUIREMENTS FOR INTERNATIONAL TEACHING ASSISTANTS/ASSOCIATES

 In order to establish eligibility for appointment as a UCI Teaching Assistant (TA) or Teaching Associate, international students are required to pass a campus-approved test, or if eligible, by an exemption granted by the Program in Academic English.

 - Test of English as a Foreign Language Internet-based Testing (TOEFL iBT) is administered by ETS in U.S. centers and abroad;

 - International English Language Testing System (IELTS) is available in over 140 countries including the U.S.;

 - Spoken Proficiency English Assessment Kit (SPEAK) is available at UCI only after a student is admitted;

 - Test of Oral English Proficiency (TOEP) is administered at UCI and is only an option if a student fails to pass the TOEFL iBT, IELTS or SPEAK.

-For more detailed information on these exams of spoken English proficiency, including the respective passing scores, please review the English Proficiency Summary Chart.
+For more detailed information on these exams of spoken English proficiency, including the respective passing scores and how to determine is an international student is eligible for an exemption, please review the English Proficiency Chart.

 To help UCI graduate students strengthen their oral English proficiency, UCI offers a Program in Academic English/ESL.